 Eastlake at 124th Station Area Master Plan (2015)

 Thornton City Council adopted the 'Eastlake at 124th Station Area Master Plan’ on October 27, 2015.
-City Council approved the original Eastlake Station Transit-Oriented Development Master Plan in February 2009 and since then, conditions and circumstances have changed.
-The Regional Transportation District (RTD) has given the go-ahead for the North Metro Line to be completed by 2018.
-As a result, the road alignment in the area has changed and it is possible that this station might function as end of line which was not previously taken into account.
-Therefore, this master plan is now being updated.
-An Open Lands Plan is being incorporated into this update to develop concepts for the use of the Thornton owned historic open lands located north of the future station including the Eastlake Farms Cooperative Grain Elevator, caboose, hair salon building and land paralleling the tracks north to 128th Avenue, click on the link to the right 'Eastlake Station Area Map'.
+City Council approved the original Eastlake Station Transit-Oriented Development Master Plan in February 2009 and since then, conditions and circumstances have changed with the opening of the RTD N Line and the Eastlake at 124th Station.
+The road alignment in the area has changed and this station is currently functioning as the end of line station which was not previously taken into account.
+Therefore, this master plan needed to be updated.
+An Open Lands Plan was incorporated into this update to develop concepts for the use of the Thornton owned historic open lands located north of the future station including the Eastlake Farms Cooperative Grain Elevator, caboose, hair salon building and land paralleling the tracks north to 128th Avenue, click on the link to the right 'Eastlake Station Area Map'.

 Adoption of the Plan